Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 📖Author: Nao

-I deliberately adjust my word choice according to the theme of the text, so if you’re curious,
+I deliberately adjust my phrasing according to the article’s theme, so if you’re curious, I’d encourage you to observe why I’ve chosen this approach this time too.

-Conclusion: People are driven by emotion, therefore.
+Conclusion: People are driven by emotion.
+That’s all.

 Concise is good.